brandur/org/drafts/rate-limiting.md

-GitHub's API is one such service that implements this naive algorithm (I will randomly pick on them, but many others do this as well), and I can use a benchmarking tool to help demonstrate the problem.
+GitHub's API is one such service that implements this naive algorithm (I will randomly pick on them, but many others do this as well), and I can use a benchmarking tool to help demonstrate the problem [1].
 After my 5000 requests are through I'll be locked out for the next hour:

 ``` sh
 $ curl --silent --head -i -H "Authorization: token $GITHUB_TOKEN" \